Feeling sLOVEnia – part 1

 Our first stop in Slovenia would be the famous Postojna Caves.
 But before we get into the cave system itself, I think it’s worth looking at the area’s geography.

-I already mentioned that to reach Postonja we’d be driving across the Karst Plateau.
+I already mentioned that to reach Postojna we’d be driving across the Karst Plateau.
 The Karst region covers most of southwestern Slovenia and a portion of northeastern Italy where the edge of the plateau marks the traditional ethnic boundary between ethnic Italians and Slovenes.
 The formation of the Karst Plateau is unique enough that it gave rise to the geological term karst topography.
 Thus, it’s sometimes called the Classical Karst.
 But you can find karst topography all over the world.
-For example, there’s a very large karst area in the U.S. that covers part of southern Indiana, central Tennessee, and western Kentucky and you can see some other international karsts in photos below.
+For example, there’s a very large karst area in the U S that covers part of southern Indiana, central Tennessee, and western Kentucky along with others throughout the country as seen on the map from Springerlink below.
+And, you can see some international karsts in photos farther down the page.

 What is a karst?
 A karst develops when acidic water flows through and across porous bedrock composed of limestone, dolomite, or gypsum.
 This rock, more susceptible to erosion than other types of rock, begins to break down near its cracks or bedding planes.
 With time, as the process continues, the cracks get wider and eventually a drainage system of some sort may start to form underneath.
 When that happens, the process of erosion and breakdown generally accelerates.